Kalanchoe blossfeldiana Poelln.

-Kalanchoe blossfeldiana is a bushy evergreen succulent perennial, up to 1.5 feet (45 cm) tall and up to 1.6 feet (50 cm) wide.
-The leaves are fleshy, scallop-edged, ovate and dark green in color.
-The small flowers are arranged in dense clusters.
-The classic Kalanchoe blossfeldiana's flowers consist of four petals that form a tubular-shape flower and can be red, yellow, orange, pink, purple, white and variant of these.
+Kalanchoe blossfeldiana is a bushy succulent perennial that grows up to 1.5 feet (45 cm) tall and up to 1.6 feet (50 cm) wide.
+Leaves are fleshy, ovate, scallop-edged and dark green in color.
+Flowers are small and arranged in dense clusters.
+The classic Kalanchoe blossfeldiana's flowers consist of four petals that form a tubular-shape flower and can be red, yellow, orange, pink, purple, white and a variant of these.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Kalanchoe care is minimal but be cautious about light levels.
 Strong southern light can burn the tips of the leaves.
 Place pots in partial sun to light shade areas when growing Kalanchoe plants.